Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 If a wallet spends less than the total value of a coin, they can create another coin with the remaining portion of value, and lock it up with the standard puzzle for themselves again.
 You can split a coin up into as many new coins with fractions of the original value as you'd like.

-You cannot create two coins of the same value, with the same puzzlehash, from the same parent as this will lead to an ID collision and the spend will be rejected.
+You cannot create two coins of the same value, with the same puzzle hash, from the same parent as this will lead to an ID collision and the spend will be rejected.

 ### Coin Aggregation and Spend Bundles